Chiquititas (2013 Brazilian TV series)

 Chiquititas, also known as Chiquititas Remake, is a 2013–2015 Brazilian soap opera written by Íris Abravanel, originally aired on SBT.
 Based on the original series of same name created by Cris Morena, it is also a remake of the previous version for that country.
 The soap opera is directed by Reynaldo Boury, with Ricardo Mantoanelli directing the music videos.

 The remake was announced in September 2012 by SBT, with the purpose of maintaining the positive ratings given by Carrossel, also directed for younger viewers.
 Chiquititas was supposed to follow the traditional soap opera format, but as it gained very good ratings, it prompted the network to renew the series for two more seasons, delaying its ending for 2015.

-Chiquititas stars Brazilian actress Manuela do Monte as Carol, a young woman who gradually assumes the role of a mother for a group of orphans living in a manor, the Raio de Luz orphanage, and Isabela Palhano Ana Paula, an orphan who seeks to know about her unknown origins.
+Chiquititas stars Brazilian actress Manuela do Monte as Carol, a young woman who gradually assumes the role of a mother for a group of orphans living in a manor, the Raio de Luz orphanage, and Giulia Garcia as Ana Paula, an orphan who seeks to know about her unknown origins.